albeXL's blog

 • Vote: I do not like it

 Hey everyone, I'm thrilled to share with you my upcoming book on graph theory!
-As a former competitive programmer, I have found graph theory one of my favorite topics.
+As a former competitive programmer, I have found graph theory to be one of my favorite topics.
 I've curated a collection of problems to captivate you and help you dive into this fascinating subject.

 By publishing this book publicly and updating it based on your early feedback, I'm offering you a unique opportunity to be part of the entire process.
 Your support will give you early access to the ebook at a discounted price, lifetime access to all versions and future editions, and a chance to shape the evolution of this book.
 Let's embark on this exciting journey into graph theory together!
 For more details, check out the post.